repkovsky/technic/42114-volvo-articulated-hauler/README.md

 In the *manual* mode gear is decreased by pressing left red button, and increased with right red button.
 Gearbox positions are indicated by the color of LED: 1: yellow, 2: orange, 3: red, Dumper: green.

+Demo of the operation can be found here: https://youtu.be/j4ZxOhXygNY

 ![](./remote_description.png)

 ## How does it work?